 Class Action Defense

 Epstein Becker Green attorneys have extensive experience representing companies in a wide range of industries in both federal and state class actions and multi-party litigation.
-This includes Fair Labor Standards Act (FLSA) collective actions; Rule 23 class actions involving Title VII of the Civil Rights Act of 1964 (Title VII), the Age Discrimination in Employment Act (ADEA) and other federal and state anti-discrimination laws; and class actions involving the TCPA and/or other consumer protection laws.
+This includes Fair Labor Standards Act (FLSA) collective actions and state law wage and hour class actions; discrimination class actions involving Title VII of the Civil Rights Act of 1964 (Title VII), the Americans with Disabilities Act (ADA), and other federal and state anti-discrimination laws; Age Discrimination in Employment Act (ADEA) collective actions; employee benefits class actions; and class actions involving the TCPA and/or other consumer protection laws.

 Beyond the proper handling of discovery and other pre-trial litigation, the successful defense of class and collective actions often involves the compilation and analysis of statistical data and the retention of appropriate expert witnesses to interpret and explain the compiled data.
 Epstein Becker Green attorneys have broad experience in the development, analysis, and presentation of expert testimony, including the use of statistical data.